Maybe you’ve set up a bird feeder in your backyard and wondered: “What time of day do birds feed?” I was curious too!

 Birds feed at all times of the day.
 Birds feed the most in the late mornings at around 10 AM and much lesser during evening time and night time.
 The time of day birds feed depends on the seasons, the weather, and whether the bird is diurnal or nocturnal.

 Now you know that birds feed throughout the day!
-Now if you read on, I’ll explain my answer AND cover the factors that affect bird feeding timings in a day.
-Read on!
+Now if you read on, I’ll explain my answer AND cover the factors that affect wild birds’ feeding timings in a day.

 While doing my research, I discovered Project FeederWatch, a program where thousands of volunteers monitor their backyards for birds each year.